 Other prepaid services don't face Cricket’s restriction on data speed.

 Other prepaid services don't face that restriction on data speed.
 MetroPCS matches the superior speed of its parent company T-Mobile, and both Virgin and Boost mirror the performance of Sprint, which owns both carriers.

 Plans (18/25 points)

 Cricket has bumped up the size of its data plans, keeping pace with changes at other discount carriers.
 Plans now start with 2GB of LTE data for $30 a month, while the carrier's popular $40 plan now offers 5GB.
 You can knock $5 off every Cricket plan save for its 2GB offering by enrolling in autopay.

 Cricket's $30 plan matches the 2GB option at MetroPCS.
 MetroPCS offers the same 5G for $40, but you can save $5 off Cricket's plan if you enroll in autopay.
-Cricket does cap network speeds at 8 Mbps on those plans, though.
-Under a current promotion running through April 12 at Cricket, you can get unlimited data plan for $40 a month for the next year through the Unlimited 2 Plan, thanks to a $10 monthly bill credit and a $5 autopay discount; note that Unlimied 2 Plans cap data speeds at an even more severe 3 Mbps.
+Cricket does cap network speeds at 8 Mbps on those plans, though, and its basic Unlimited plan has an even more severe speed cap at 3 Mbps.